Programme overview

 Please note:

-- Shortlisted applicants will be subject to a Multiple Mini Interview (MMI).
+- Shortlisted applicants will attend a Multiple Mini Interview (MMI).

 - Special entry schemes are available for domestic students.